 1) Hellraiser (1987)

 Story: Clive Barker

 I was a teenager when I first got exposed to this classic horror film.
 I believe it was during Halloween, the show aired on T.V.
-The thought of demons were terrifying to me that I remember having nightmares about it.
+The thought of demons was terrifying to me and I remember having nightmares about it.
 When you start getting nightmares, you know the film is scary.
-It never occur to me back then that hell is like the puzzle pieces of the human psyche.
-But of course that is just my speculation.
+It never occurs to me back then that hell is like the puzzle pieces of the human psyche.
+But of course, that is just my speculation.
 The book got me curious and puzzles are always fun to solve.
 I love a good puzzle.
-That’s why I need to read the book for more details to come with a stronger conclusion.
-Hopefully, I don’t dive too deep because hell is definitely not the place I want to be.
+That’s why I need to read the book for more details to come up with a stronger conclusion.
+Hopefully, I won’t dive too deep because hell is definitely not the place I want to be.